NiryoRobotics/ned_ros/sphinx_doc/source/stack/high_level/niryo_robot_led_ring.rst

    *  - color_wipe
       - | color (:std_msgs:`std_msgs/ColorRGBA<ColorRGBA>`)
         | wait_ms (in millisecondes, int)
-      - | Wipe a color across the Led Ring, lighting a Led at each step (of duration "wait_ms").
+      - | Wipe a color across the LED Ring, lighting a LED at each step (of duration "wait_ms").
-        | Similar to go_up, but Leds are not turned off at the end.
+        | Similar to go_up, but LEDs are not turned off at the end.
       - .. figure:: ../../../images/stack/high_level/gif_led_ring/color_wipe.gif
    *  - rainbow
       - | wait_ms (in millisecondes, int)
         | iterations (int)
-      - | Draws rainbow that fades across all Leds at once.
+      - | Draws rainbow that fades across all LEDs at once.
         | If iterations is 0, do it indefinitely
       -  .. figure:: ../../../images/stack/high_level/gif_led_ring/rainbow.gif
    *  - rainbow_cycle
       - | wait_ms (in millisecondes, int)
         | iterations (int)
-      - | Draw rainbow that uniformly distributes itself across all Leds
+      - | Draw rainbow that uniformly distributes itself across all LEDs
         | If iterations is 0, do it indefinitely.
       - .. figure:: ../../../images/stack/high_level/gif_led_ring/rainbow_cycle.gif
    *  - rainbow_chase